Montenegro travel destination

 Is it safe to travel to Montenegro?

-What is the best time to visit Montenegro?
+When is the best time to visit for hiking?

 Ready for Montenegro?